While any warm-blooded animal can carry the rabies virus, rabid raccoons are the primary carrier of the deadly virus in the U.S.

-More importantly, the rabies virus can easily spread to humans by any direct contact with an infected animal either by a bite, a scratch, or even by coming in contact with their saliva.
-Although most raccoons you come across are usually healthy and not particularly rabid, if you see a raccoon, be sure to call your local animal control -- you'll also want to keep an eye out for these signs of a rabid raccoon.
+More importantly, the rabies virus can easily spread to humans by any direct contact with an infected animal either by a bite, a scratch, or even by coming into contact with their saliva.
+Although most raccoons you come across are healthy and not particularly rabid, if you see a raccoon, be sure to call your local animal control -- you'll also want to keep an eye out for these signs of a rabid raccoon.

 How to Recognize a Rabid Raccoon